There can be little argument that many of the current membership at GA owe their basic grounding in the sport of archery to David Hutton.

 At present shooting with the Horse bow gives the most satisfaction, closely followed by the longbow.
 Simples!

-Dave has been a feature of mentoring and coaching at GA now for more than a decade.
+Dave has been a feature of mentoring and coaching at GA now for 2 decades.
 What takes a competitive archer and steers him down the route of coaching?

 When and why did you become a coach?

 Started coaching round about 2001.
 Being involved running beginners courses, I thought it was about time I got some qualifications behind me.
 Didn’t realise where it would lead to.